 If the opposition alliance won enough of the seats it is contesting, it would reverse the election outcome – a 133-89 seat win for the BN on a record 85 per cent turnout.
 In turn, the BN has filed complaints about 21 seats, which if it carried, would return the governing coalition’s two-thirds parliamentary majority lost in 2008 elections – an outcome that for the first time spurred opposition hopes that it could make history by beating the BN at the polls.

-That didn’t happen in 2013, however, despite the opposition taking the popular vote on a 51 per cent to 47 margin – another imbalance it says shows the need for a redrawing of some election constituencies, seen as a gerrymander giving the BN an unfair advantage in ethnic Malay majority regions and meaning that on average a BN MP was elected with just under 40,000 votes, while an opposition lawmaker needed over 60,000 votes to make the cut.
+That didn’t happen in 2013, however, despite the opposition taking the popular vote on a 51 per cent to 47 margin – another imbalance it says shows the need for a redrawing of some election constituencies.
+The opposition views the existing constituencies as a gerrymander giving the BN an unfair advantage in ethnic Malay majority regions.
+The system meant that on average a BN MP was elected with just under 40,000 votes, while an opposition lawmaker needed over 60,000 votes to make the cut.

 With so many grievances against what it feels is a political system weighted in favor of the BN, the opposition has taken its campaign against the result to Malaysia’s streets, and on Saturday next, the weekend before the country’s newly elected legislature convenes, another rally is planned, this time in Kuala Lumpur.